Despite heritage status, Glen Abbey owner wants to demolish parts of golf course

-A plan to demolish the historic Glen Abbey golf course despite its heritage status goes before an Ontario town council tonight.
+An Ontario town council will continue Wednesday to hear submissions on a plan to demolish the historic Glen Abbey golf course despite its heritage status.

 Glen Abbey's owner ClubLink filed an application Monday to demolish or remove the golf course and some buildings to make way for a mix of homes, offices and stores.